MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 Microsoft Sentinel is a cloud-native solution that provides SIEM and security orchestration, automation, and response (SOAR) capabilities.
 Together, Microsoft Sentinel and Microsoft Defender XDR components provide a comprehensive solution to help organizations defend against modern attacks.

 Microsoft Sentinel includes connectors for Microsoft Defender components.
 This allows you to not only gain visibility into your cloud apps but to also get sophisticated analytics to identify and combat cyberthreats and to control how your data travels.
-For more information, see [Overview of Microsoft Defender XDR and Microsoft Sentinel integration](/azure/sentinel/microsoft-365-defender-sentinel-integration) and [integration steps for Microsoft Sentinel and Microsoft Defender XDR](/azure/sentinel/connect-microsoft-365-defender?tabs=MDE).
+For more information, see [Overview of Microsoft Defender XDR and Microsoft Sentinel integration](/azure/sentinel/microsoft-365-defender-sentinel-integration) and [Integration steps for Microsoft Sentinel and Microsoft Defender XDR](/azure/sentinel/connect-microsoft-365-defender?tabs=MDE).

 For more information about SOAR in Microsoft Sentinel (including links to playbooks in the Microsoft Sentinel GitHub Repository), see [Automate threat response with playbooks in Microsoft Sentinel](/azure/sentinel/automate-responses-with-playbooks).